stefaniecg/stefaniecg.github.io/bib_dis/main.md

 ## The Gap
 The goal of our ministry has always been to meet people, share the Gospel, and make disciples.
-But the usual case of our encounters is that after planting the Gospel seed, we never see the people again (with a few exceptions).
+We succeed to share the core of the Gospel with the people, but the usual case of our encounters is that after planting the Gospel seed, we never see the them again (with a few exceptions).
 Our current SoM does not have a clearly outlined method to follow up with the people we talk to.
-Even though it is undeniably that God will grow that seed if it is His will [(1 Corinthians 3:9)](https://my.bible.com/bible/59/1CO.3.9), we do not have a method to follow up.
+Even though it is undeniable that God will grow that seed if it is His will [(1 Corinthians 3:9)](https://my.bible.com/bible/59/1CO.3.9), we do not have a method to follow up with the people.
 Through our current method we share the Gospel with the _lost_ and can know: _'Where is each person at now?
 (Meet them)'_, but it fails to follow up: _'What is their next step?
 (Move them)'_.
 We want to address that by devising a clearly outlined method to follow up with the people we encounter: invite them to a follow up encounter.